-TL;DR: Luonkos shows why premium skincare brands need more than a generic chatbot.
-When customers ask nuanced product questions and the brand is expanding internationally, the winning setup is one that preserves guidance quality while extending coverage beyond office hours.
+Quick take: Luonkos shows why premium skincare brands need more than a generic chatbot.
+When customers ask nuanced product questions and the brand is expanding internationally, the winning setup preserves guidance quality while extending coverage beyond office hours.

 Skincare is a difficult category for ecommerce because the shopper is rarely buying a generic object.
 They are buying a fit: for their skin type, routine, sensitivities, goals, and preferences.
 That means the pre-purchase conversation is often where the sale is won.